kore4lyf/bema-hub/wp-backend/bema-hub-plugin/doc/frontend-integration-guide.md

 6. **Social Login**: Handle cases where users revoke social app permissions.

-7. **Logging**: All authentication events are logged for security monitoring (on the backend), including signout events and token validation attempts.
+7. **Logging**: All authentication events are logged for security monitoring (on the backend), including signout events, token validation attempts, OTP verification attempts, and password reset events.

 8. **Signout Handling**: Call the signout endpoint to invalidate the token on the server and clear tokens from local storage.
 Redirect users appropriately after signout.

+9. **Password Reset**: Implement the full password reset flow with proper validation and user feedback.

+10. **Shared OTP System**: The same OTP verification endpoint is used for both email verification and password reset, with the system automatically determining the purpose.

+11. **Modular Architecture**: The backend follows a modular controller-based architecture for better maintainability and scalability.

+12. **Token Persistence**: Invalidated tokens are persisted across requests to ensure security.

 This guide provides a comprehensive foundation for integrating the Bema Hub plugin API into your frontend application.
 Adjust the implementation details based on your specific framework and requirements.